RealWorldCTF 2024: Let's Party in the House

-This weekend, the RealWorld CTF happened.
-This is one of the most famous and prestigious CTF in the world.
-I played with “Friendly Malteze Citizens” and took 3rd place.
-This article is a write-up of the challenge “Let’s party in the house”, which was a binary exploitation challenge of difficulty “Schrödinger” (Rating is the following: baby/medium/hard/schrödinger).
+This weekend the RealWorld CTF happened.
+This is one of the most famous and prestigious CTFs in the world.
+I played with “Friendly Maltese Citizens” and took 3rd place.
+This article is a writeup of the challenge “Let’s party in the house”, a binary exploitation challenge of difficulty “Schrödinger” (the rating scale is baby/medium/hard/schrödinger).

-We were one of the only six team to solve it.
+We were one of only six teams to solve it.

 The objective was to exploit a buffer overflow in libjansson.so.4.7.0 and achieve RCE on the Synology BC500 Camera.